Agitatra/SerialMassMailer/Readme.md

 Currently, three properties are supported: "MAILHOST", the name or ip-address of the mail-host, "USER" & "PASSWORD" the username and the password to identify to the mail-server.
 The latter two parameters are only relevant for sending messages.
 - **--debug**
 Print debug messages, including the complete SMTP-protocol (defaults to: *false*).
+- **--dry-run**
+Do not actually send e-mails, instead print what would have been sent.
 - **--html**
 The Message is in the HTML-format (defaults to: *false*).
 - **--file=message-filename**